cyanreg/avtransport/draft-avtransport-spec.md

 BY the receiver, in order to permit simple transposition for presentation rather than rotation.

+Rotation SHOULD be applied after all other transformations have been performed on the image, including cropping via the `presentation_width/height` fields.

 ### User data packets

 The user-specific data packet is laid out as follows: